News flash. I’m not fearless.

 The quote struck a chord with me.
 Because traveling solo is a very different experience in fear than traveling with companions.
 The resulting empowerment of handling anything and everything on your own is extraordinary.

 I am not fearless.
 But I am brave.
-Especially when it comes to building the life I want on my terms, embracing fear and hopefully conquering it.
+Especially when it comes to building the life I want on my terms, embracing fear and overpowering it.

 Adventure on, friends.